 On September 23, 2014, the stockholders of PHI approved the Merger, on October 7, 2014, the VSCC approved the Merger, and on November 20, 2014, FERC approved the Merger.
 On December 22, 2014, the applicable waiting period under the HSR Act expired, and the HSR Act no longer precludes completion of the Merger.
 Although the Department of Justice (DOJ) allowed the waiting period under the HSR Act to expire without taking any action with respect to the Merger, the DOJ has not advised PHI that it has concluded its investigation.
 In addition, the transfer of control of certain communications licenses held by certain of PHI's subsidiaries has been approved by the FCC.
-The NJBPU approved the Merger on February 11, 2015.
-On February 13, 2015, Pepco Holdings, DPL, Exelon, certain of Exelon's affiliates, the Staff of the DPSC and certain other parties, filed a settlement agreement with the DPSC with respect to the Merger.
-This settlement agreement is subject to approval by the DPSC.
+The NJBPU approved the Merger on February 11, 2015, and the DPSC approved the Merger on May 19, 2015.

 On March 10, 2015, Exelon, PHI, Potomac Electric Power Company (Pepco) and DPL, and certain of their respective affiliates (Joint Applicants), filed with the MPSC a settlement agreement entered into with The Alliance for Solar Choice, which is one of the stakeholder groups participating in the MPSC approval proceeding.
 On March 16, 2015, the Joint Applicants filed with the MPSC a settlement agreement entered into with Montgomery and Prince George's Counties in Maryland, and a number of other parties, including the National Housing Trust, the National Consumer Law Center, other organizations representing low and moderate income interests and a consortium of nine recreational trail advocacy organizations.
 The MPSC staff, the State of Maryland and the Maryland Energy Administration, and the Office of People's Counsel have each filed briefs in opposition to the settlement agreements.
-The settlement agreements, along with the Merger and other issues in the proceeding, are subject to MPSC approval.
+On May 15, 2015, the MPSC approved the Merger, with conditions, including conditions that modify and supplement those originally proposed.
+On May 18, 2015, Pepco Holdings and Exelon announced that they had committed to fulfill the modified, more stringent conditions and package of customer benefits imposed by the MPSC.
+Multiple parties have filed petitions for judicial review of the MPSC order by the Circuit Court of Queen Anne's County, Maryland, seeking to appeal the MPSC order.
+Pepco Holdings intends to vigorously contest any appeal of the MPSC order.